Jurfest/ng-standalone-rc-try-out/README.md

 # NgStandaloneComponents

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6 and updated to version 14.0.0-rc.1

 ## Development server